 \subsection{Empirical Study}

 The above results are a first step towards empirical validation of both our capacity and error models.
-Results show a good to excellent fit between between predicted and observed models of the task.
+Results show a good-to-excellent fit between predicted and observed models of the task.
 Driver information processing capacity during deceleration events in a simulated car following task can be measured in real time using the simplified KL divergence of the noise-to-signal ratio of the distance to the car followed, over a time window.
-Our hypotheses that both distance $S$ and its variance $N$ to the lead car significantly affect the amount of information consumed by the driver during such events were confirmed, with more information consumed at lower $S$s and higher $N$s.
+Our hypotheses that both distance $S$ and its variation $zN$ to the lead car significantly affect the amount of information gain by the driver during such events were confirmed.

-Error rates also appear to independently confirm the effect of $N/S$ ratios on driver information capacity when car-following.
+Error rates also appear to independently confirm the effect of $zN/S$ ratios on driver information gain when car-following.
 As expected, the (negative log of the complement of) error rate followed a KL divergence.
 When driver capacity exceeds mean capacity, error rates appear to increase with the square of the noise-to-signal ratio.
-We attribute these trends to ``left-over'' Bayesian surprise, generated by high noise-to-signal ratios, that is not consumed by the driver.
+We attribute these trends to residual Bayesian surprise, generated by high noise-to-signal ratios, that is not consumed by the driver.
 Note that we used mean capacity as our capacity limit because the theoretical maximum channel capacity is, in practice, never reached (without significant error) \cite{shannon_mathematical_1948}.
 Our results also suggest bit rates are quite low.
 We presume this is because information processing is throttled by the eye/foot/pedal processing loop.

 Qualitative ratings by participants were in line with the above.
 They rated the task as more difficult with higher noise-to-signal ratios (and thus $ID$s), albeit with bipolar ratings of middle $ID$s.
 We attribute this to participants perceiving distant targets $(S>4.8~m)$ as easier to process than close targets with similar signal-to-noise ratios, perhaps due to the 2D nature of our simulator setup.
 We again note that our results are limited to modeling driver responses to lead car decelerations in a simulated car following task using specific road conditions, car physics, and a sample set of participants.